 Chemical sunscreens usually have a nicer feel on the skin and are transparent.
 They have active ingredients with names like Avobenzone, Homosalate, Octisalate, Octocrylene, Oxybenzone or Octinoxate.
 The FDA is now calling for more safety data on these six ingredients.
 The FDA has not said these ingredients are unsafe, nor has it asked the public to stop using sunscreens with these ingredients.

 Oxybenzone is the chemical sunscreen that is causing a lot of controversy regarding its effect on coral reefs.
-No one is certain yet on its effect on the environment, but it is banned in some U.S. states and other beach locations.
+No one is certain yet about its effect on the environment, but it is banned in some U.S. states and other beach locations.

 Your most important purchase decision is to select at least SPF 30.